Rep. Lisa C. McClain Sells Stifel Financial Corporation (NYSE:SF) Shares

 - Sold $1,001 – $15,000 in shares of BHP Group (NYSE:BHP) on 10/31/2025.

-The business also recently announced a quarterly dividend, which will be paid on Monday, December 15th.
-Stockholders of record on Monday, December 1st will be paid a $0.46 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, December 15th.
+Shareholders of record on Monday, December 1st will be given a $0.46 dividend.
 The ex-dividend date is Monday, December 1st.
-This represents a $1.84 dividend on an annualized basis and a dividend yield of 1.6%.
-Stifel Financial’s dividend payout ratio is presently 32.51%.
+This represents a $1.84 dividend on an annualized basis and a dividend yield of 1.5%.
+Stifel Financial’s dividend payout ratio (DPR) is currently 32.51%.

 About Representative McClain